abetusk/scratch/notes/Breakout-Model-Synthesis.md

 Definition
 ---

-We concern ourselves with finding realizations a three dimensional array grid, with each grid site consisting of labels constrained to a discrete domain and rules for pairing neighboring labels.
+We concern ourselves with finding realizations of three dimensional array grids, with grid site values chosen from a discrete domain and a constraint function indicating which value pairs are admissible.

 A simplified Constraint Satisfaction Problem (CSP) can be used for our purposes by defining a triple $<{\bf V}, {\bf D}, f>$, where: